PUBLIC WORSHIP AT ST WILFRID’S

 Fr.
 ANDREW HOWARD INSTALLED AS AN HONORARY CANON

 OF SHEFFIELD CATHEDRAL

-It was announced in Sheffield Cathedral at the end of the Eucharist on Sunday 7th February 2021, by the Acting Dean, the Revd.
-Canon Geoffrey Harbord, that six new Honorary Canons of Sheffield Cathedral have been appointed, of whom one is our Vicar, Fr.
+His appointment was originally announced in Sheffield Cathedral at the end of the Eucharist on Sunday 7th February 2021, by the Acting Dean, the Revd.
+Canon Geoffrey Harbord, that six new Honorary Canons of Sheffield Cathedral had been appointed, of whom one is our Vicar, Fr.
 Andrew Howard.

 We offer our congratulations to Fr.
 Andrew on this appointment, which is so very well deserved, not only for all that he has done for St Wilfrid’s but also for the wider community in the Doncaster Deanery & the Diocese of Sheffield and within the Hickleton Chapter.

 Here are some extracts from the official announcement by the Diocese: